 The wind industry is becoming a utility industry in which the major utilities are increasingly playing a big role.
-As a result, and while there are still many small projects being developed and financed, an increasing number are being built “on balance sheet” (i.e. with the utility’s cash), and potentially financed in the future.
+As a result, and while there are still many small projects being developed and financed, an increasing number are being built 'on balance sheet' (i.e. with the utility’s cash).
 Such an approach removes the need for a construction loan and the financing consists of a term loan only.

 The arrival of balance sheet financing by the utilities naturally creates “portfolio financing,” for which banks are asked to finance a portfolio of wind farms rather than a single one.
 These farms are often operational and so data is available to allow for a far more accurate projection of production.
 The portfolio will usually include a range of projects separated by significant physical distances, with a range of turbine types.
-The use of different turbine types reduces the risk of widespread, or at least simultaneous design faults, and the geographical spread “evens out the wind.”
-It is possible to undertake a rigorous estimation of the way in which the geographical spread reduces fluctuations (Marco, 2007).
+The use of different turbine types reduces the risk of widespread, or at least simultaneous, design faults, and the geographical spread 'evens out the wind'.
+It is possible to undertake a rigorous estimation of the way in which the geographical spread reduces fluctuations (Marco et al. 2007).
 Figure 3.2 shows the averaging effect of a portfolio of eight wind power plants in three countries.

 Finally, if the wind farms are in different countries then the portfolio also reduces regulatory risks.

-The present “sellers’ market”, characterised by the shortage in supply of wind turbines, has introduced a number of new turbine manufacturers, many of whom are not financially strong, and none of whom have a substantial track record.
+The present 'sellers’ market', characterised by the shortage in supply of wind turbines, has introduced a number of new turbine manufacturers, many of which are not financially strong and none of which has a substantial track record.
 Therefore, technology risk remains a concern for the banks, and the old-fashioned way of mitigating these risks, through extended warranties, is resisted forcefully by new and experienced manufacturers.
-So, technology risk has increased recently, rather than diminishing over time.
+So technology risk has increased recently, rather than diminishing over time.
 However, some banks still show significant interest in lending to projects that use technology with relatively little operational experience.